kstoneriv3/kstoneriv3.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   address:

-news: true  # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+    I enjoy solving challenging problems with mathematical and computational approaches.
 Hi, I am a machine learning engineer at G-Research in London.
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.